Aristotle’s Model of Communication: 5 Components with Examples

 Aristotle’s communication model describes a one-way, linear communication process.
 The linear communication model excludes feedback, whereas the transactional (two-way) model includes feedback.
 Aristotle’s communication model lacks feedback; hence, it is known as the linear model of communication.

-Aristotle’s communication model is designed to explain how to deliver a persuasive speech.
-The five components of Aristotle’s communication model are:
+The five key components of Aristotle’s communication model are:

 1. Speaker in Aristotle’s Model